PurdueElectricRacing/PERterpreter/README.md

 3. Add `C:\Qt\5.15.2\mingw81_64\bin` to your path
 4. Open the project in QtCreator and click on the hammer button to build it.

+Future developments
+===
+* Add the ability to actually print out the expectation for an expect/assert call instead of just the call failing